kimbring2/DeepSoccer/README.md

 Unlike humans, robots cannot respond appropriately to environment that is different from the simulation environment.
 Therefore, the real world information must be converted to the simulation environment.
 Recently, there are several ways to apply deep learning to these Sim2Real.
 One of method is using Neural Style Transfer and another is applying CycleGAN.
 I apply both of methods to DeepSoccer and check it is working properly.

 ## 2) Neural Style Transfer approach
+I use a code of https://github.com/cryu854/FastStyle for Neural Style Transfer.
+The advantage of this method is that you only need one conversion target style image without collecting train images separately, but this method does not completely convert to simulation.

 <img src="/image/raw-video.gif" width="530"> <img src="/image/styled-video.gif" width="300">

+You can train your own model using code of that repo and real world image.
+Altenatively, you can also use the [pretrained model](https://drive.google.com/drive/folders/1_JL-JK7uDjNfkDlSBvTzubzGzU5Vj51L?usp=sharing) of the DeepSoccer Gazebo simulation image.

 ## 3) CycleGAN approach
 [![Jetbot soccer lidar sensor simulation test](https://img.youtube.com/vi/a5IjHdsv_eA/0.jpg)](https://youtu.be/a5IjHdsv_eA "Jetbot Soccer Play - Click to Watch!")